Turbo Pascal: Version 1

 The architecture of the various machines running MS-DOS additionally limited the maximum user memory to under 1 MB (e.g., machines hardware-compatible with the IBM PC were limited to 640 KB).

 The Turbo Pascal IDE was very advanced for its day.
 It was able to perform well and compile very fast with the amount of RAM on a typical home computer.
 The IDE was simple and intuitive to use, and had a well-organized system of menus.
 Early versions of the editor used WordStar key functions, which was the de facto standard at the time.
 Later versions of the IDE, designed for PCs with more disk space and memory, could display the definitions of the keywords of the language by putting the cursor over a keyword and pressing the F1 key (conventionally used to display help).
 Many definitions included example code.

 In addition to standard executable programs, the compiler could generate terminate-and-stay-resident (TSR) programs, small utilities that stayed in memory and let the computer do other tasks—running several programs at the same time, multitasking, was not otherwise available.
-Borland itself produced a small application suite called Sidekick that was a TSR letting the user keep a diary, notes, and so forth.
+Borland produced a small application suite called Sidekick that was a TSR letting the user keep a diary, notes, and so forth.